 Children learn Spanish in school but many older people didn’t have any formal training.
 Everyone speaks some Spanish, however.

 While the common use of Mayan languages means there are times you won’t understand what’s being said, it provides a big benefit for amateur Spanish speakers like myself in that most people speak very simple Spanish.
 Unlike Mexico, where they speak 100 miles per hour and the slang is practically a language unto itself, most Guatemalans around the lake are just proficient enough for us to understand.
 Usually.

 The people around Lake Atitlan still stick to most of their Mayan traditions and culture.
 Local women tend to still wear their traditional intricately patterned skirts, blouses and belts with patterns and colours specific to the village they come from.
 The men, unsurprisingly, seem less concerned, most wearing jeans and t-shirts (sometimes button-up shirts).
 In some villages, though, the older men still wear traditional garb.

 On the whole, Guatemalans are fairly reserved, the Mayans in particular.
 They are unquestionably friendly, always willing to return a smile or greeting and happy to help.
 But never fawning or overbearing.
 And they are far too proud for tourist worship, which suits us just fine.

 Money and ATMs

-You should be able to use cards at most hotels and restaurants but will still need cash for the tiendas, street vendors, tuk tuks, lanchas and local markets.
-There is a good, reliable ATM at the Banrural on the corner of the main road through town (SOL-4) and Calle 6 in San Juan.
+You should be able to use cards at some of the hotels and restaurants but will still need cash for the tiendas, street vendors, tuk-tuks, lanchas and local markets.
+Most of the villages have a single ATM and, if not, there are several in Panajachel, Santiago and San Pedro.

 The maximum withdrawal is 2,000 quetzales and all Guatemalan ATMs occasionally run out of money so don’t wait until you’re completely out of cash to try for a withdrawal.